Mail Order Information

 I am prepared to accept payment via the services of Western Union.

-My phone (+ 44 (0) 117 973 5149) goes to an answering machine after 8 rings.
-I do not stand by the phone.
+My phone (+ 44 (0) 7799 237 782) is a mobile.
+I do not always have it with me and I cannot pick it up if I am driving.
 Please leave a message if I do not pick it up.
-This is my 'business' line and you should not expect me pick it up outside business hours.
-I am usually away from the phone all day on Wednesdays and on Thursday afternoons.
 If you need advice please do not ask me to ring you back.
 Email me or try ringing again, later.
 I am more likely to be available in the morning than the afternoon.
-If I should contact you via my mobile phone please do not publicise its number.

 If you do intend to leave a message,